pottootje1982/singalong-node/README.md

 ## Features

+- hide playlists for mobile
+- select device on which to play
 - add lyricfind for french lyrics 'mc solaar geopoetique lyrics'
 - sorting of playlist
 - implement play slider
-- select device on which to play

 ## Improvements